 Because health care is complex, so are med mal claims.
-Proving malpractice can be challenging.
-Fortunately, our attorneys are experienced and have access to the resources needed to build a strong case and prove you were wronged.
+As a result, proving malpractice can be challenging.
+Fortunately, our lawyers are experienced and have access to the resources needed to build a strong case and prove you were wronged.

 If you’re in the process of considering filing a claim, it’s important to understand what you could be facing.
 Our Chicago attorneys can explain everything to you, so you’re ready to tackle the matter head-on.
 While the claims process can take time, it’s often your best chance at ensuring you receive the compensation you need to recover and move forward.